Have you noticed your child walking on his or her toes lately? Has your child been falling down more often?

 Toe walking is a walking pattern in which a child walks on their toes and there is no contact between the heels and the ground.
 Take a look at the picture below to see how toe walking looks like:

-I always explain to parents that even though toe walking shouldn’t be a cause for concern, once the child has reached the age of three and keeps to walking, several complications might occur.
+I always explain to parents that even though toe walking shouldn’t be a cause for concern, once the child has reached the age of three and keeps toe walking, several complications might arise.